Ben-Kerman/immersive/doc/dictionaries.md

 the config file, e.g. `export:template`.
 Exporters make heavy use of [templates](/doc/templates.md).

+If desired, dictionaries can be divided into multiple groups (by giving each section a `group` entry) in order to limit which dictionaries are directly accessible during definition selection.
+The active dictionary group can be changed in the target/dictionary menu at any time.

 ## Common Options

 - `type`: The type of the dictionary.
 Allowed values are `yomichan` and `migaku`.
 - `location`: The location of the dictionary files.
 This needs to be an absolute path, so one starting with `/` on Unix or `C:\`/`D:\`/etc. on Windows.
+- `group`: Which group the dictionary belongs to.
+The default value is `default`.
 - `preload`: If set to `yes`/`true`, always preload this dictionary, regardless of the script setting `preload_dictionaries`.
 If set to `no`/`false`, never preload this dictionary.
 If unset (default), use the